 (All the photos I took myself from our Thanksgivings; they are the actual dishes I made from the recipes).

 Our Thanksgiving Menu (Serves 4-6, with lots of leftovers!)

-Tofu Turkey with Stuffing $10-$14 I use the recipe HERE.
+Tofu Turkey with Stuffing $10-$14 I now have a step-by-step recipe that shows how to make this HERE.
 After years of making this, I made the following changes: For the Tofu Turkey: I have found using the food processor to mash up the tofu before pressing resulted in a more cohesive texture.
 For the stuffing: Start with HALF the amount of soy sauce and spices.
 Add more if needed, to taste.
 The 1st year I made this, the spices were overpowering as directed in the recipe.
 I have used both fresh sage and dried in this recipe.
 Both are good.
 The 1/4 cup sage the recipe calls for is for fresh.
 (Start with half that amount).
 I recommend dry rubbed sage if not using fresh (you can get this in bulk at health food stores).
 Start with 1 tsp. dried sage if not using fresh (a little goes a long way!)
 I omit the fresh celery, as my family dislikes it.
 I have not tried making this without the sesame oil, but if I did I would substitute with veggie broth.
 (The above photo shows the sweet potato casserole, tofu turkey slice, mashed potatoes and sage gravy, fresh green beans and store bought roll.
 Photos below show more recent Thanksgiving that includes homemade rolls and green bean casserole.)

 Green Bean Casserole $3.25 I used Brand New Vegan’s recipe HERE for the 1st time last year and it’s the best so far.
 You could omit the crispy onions and replace with homemade baked croutons, or sauteed onions.